Dansby Swanson Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Pirates pitching staff ranks 14th in MLB.
+- The Pirates pitching staff is 12th in the league with a collective 8.8 strikeouts per nine innings.

-- The Pirates have the 17th-ranked team ERA across all MLB pitching staffs (4.29).
+- The Pirates' 4.36 team ERA ranks 18th across all MLB pitching staffs.

-- Pirates pitchers combine to surrender the third-fewest home runs in baseball (67 total, one per game).
+- The Pirates give up the second-fewest home runs in baseball (70 total, one per game).

-- Oviedo makes the start for the Pirates, his 14th of the season.
-He is 3-5 with a 4.16 ERA and 63 strikeouts in 71 1/3 innings pitched.
+- Bido (0-0) pitches for the Pirates to make his second start this season.

-- The righty last appeared on Saturday against the New York Mets, when he went 6 1/3 innings, allowing two earned runs while giving up four hits.
+- In his last time out on Thursday, the righty tossed four innings against the Chicago Cubs, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.